yangoz94/cdk-backend-template/README.md

 5. Your local project configuration is now set up.
 You can now create your NestedStacks in `lib/nested-stacks` and instantiate them in `lib/MainStack.ts`.
 For convenience, there are a bunch of constructs in `lib/constructs` folder for commonly used services.
 They are convenient wrappers and they can be modified/extended as desired based on application requirements and developer preferences.

-(Optional): You can install aws-cdk globally and configure your aws cli credentials to use `cdk bootstrap`(only required once per aws account) && `cdk deploy` to deploy your code without CI/CD.
+(Optional): You can install aws-cdk globally and configure your aws cli credentials to use `cdk bootstrap aws://ACCOUNT_ID/REGION`(only required once per aws account) && `cdk deploy` to deploy your code without CI/CD.
 However, note that this may require additional configuration depending on the complexity of your project(profiles, env variables etc) and using CI/CD for deployment is the recommended approach.

 ## CI/CD Configuration and Deployment via Github Workflows/Actions